Central Heating system flushing

 – Starting at £600.00 for up to 10 radiators including chemicals and machine hire. (£35.00 per additional radiator).

 - Cold Flush – This is the process of using mains pressure cold water to circulate through the system to remove debris.
 We have a unique, patent-pending, ‘Uber-Flush’ unit that allows us to do this with the ability to reverse the flow, and in some cases use hot water which removes even more deposits than a single direction cold flush.
 We drain the system via the MagnaCleanse to show how much debris has been removed.
 The drawback with this method is it uses considerable amounts of water, and can’t be offered if the incoming cold pressure is poor.

 – Starting at £300.00 including chemicals. (£20.00 per additional radiator)

 Protection and Prevention

-There are now several methods to help prevent this build up and/or protect your system and boiler.
+There are now several methods to help prevent this build-up and/or protect your system and boiler.

-- Deaerators – These are relatively new for domestic settings and is a preventative solution.
+- Deaerators – These are relatively new for domestic settings and are a preventative solution.
 As in the explanation of the forming of system sludge above, it is the mix of water and air that is the cause.
 These units remove the air from the system water automatically thus removing one of the causes of sludge.
 These aren’t protective however so should be used alongside a magnetic filter.
 For more info please see: https://www.spirotech.co.uk/solutions/air/